-Haumea is the Hawaiian goddess of creation, and also a dwarf planet in our solar system.
-It was discovered on December 28th, 2004 and, because the Keck Telescope (one of the worlds best optical telescopes, located on Mauna Kea on the Big Island [see: stargazing on the Big Island]) played a large role in its discovery, was named after the Hawaiian goddess of fertility and childbirth: Haumea.
+Haumea is a dwarf planet in our solar system named after the Hawaiian goddess of fertility and childbirth.
+Haumea was first discovered by the Keck Telescope, one of the world’s best optical telescopes located on Mauna Kea on the Big Island (see: stargazing on the Big Island), in 2004.

 Haumea, the dwarf planet

 The discovery of Haumea is shrouded in controversy.
-There are two teams of scientists claiming the discovery: An American team and a Spanish team.
-As of the time of this writing (mid 2013), neither team is officially credited with the discovery.
+There are two teams of scientists claiming the discovery: an American team and a Spanish team.
+As of now (2022), neither team is officially credited with the discovery but the discovery location is listed as the Sierra Nevada observatory in Spain.
 Read more about this controversy.

 There are official rules about the naming of objects like Haumea.
 Haumea is a “classical Kuiper belt object“, and such objects are given mythological names that are associated with creation.
 Because the Keck Telescope was instrumental (for the American team) to the discovery, the name of the Hawaiian goddess “Haumea” was chosen.
 The Spanish team had suggested a different name: Ataecina (the Iberian goddess of the underworld).